metal-crow/Dark-Souls-1-Overhaul/README.md

 * Tranquil Walk of Death bug fixed

+* A bug that allows hackers to crash your game has been fixed

 * Backstabs will no longer teleport you if you're unreasonably far away (both anti-cheat and QOL)

 * Bug fix for invisible attacks after backstabs